Home

 How long does a consultation take?
 How much does a consultation cost?

-A short (Acute) consultation only deals with one ailment which has a short time frame eg: cold, flu, food poisoning.
-It take about 25 minutes and costs $60.
+A short (Acute) consultation only deals with one ailment which has a short time frame eg: earache, cough, nausea/vomiting, food poisoning.
+It take about 25 minutes and costs $80.

-A long (Chronic) consultation deals with long-term ailments which keep recurring, or have existed for a long period of time eg: depression, diabetes, Irritable Bowel Syndrome.
-It take about 1.5 hours and costs $120.00.
+A long (Chronic) consultation deals with long-term ailments which keep recurring, or have existed for a long period of time.
+It takes about 1.5 - 2 hours and costs $230.

-In all consultations remedies are complimentary and included in the cost, unless more than one is prescribed (rarely in acute consults).
+In all consultations remedies are complimentary and included in the cost, unless more than one is given (rarely in acute consults).

 Can I claim Homeopathic consults through my health fund?